bright/new-www/content/jobs/sales-executive.md

   [Bright Onboarding - What Is Waiting for You](/blog/how-to-make-your-onboarding-bright)
 title_recruiter_info: Do you have any questions?
-Ask Agata from our Bright team!
+Ask Ula from our Bright team!
 name_recruiter: "Ula "
 image_recruiter_info: /images/ula_recruiter_hr.png
 image_alt_recruiter_info: "ula recruiter "